eviejones/bbk-bda-project1/MiniYou/README.md

 **Big-O**
 Time: O(n*m) - n is the number of rows and m is the columns
-Space: O(m) - for the result dictionary that is yielded.
+Space: O(m) or O(n*m) if collected as a list - for the result dictionary that is yielded.
 Using yield means that there is less memory used in storage as it yields one result at a time, that result depends on the subset with the occupation == teacher condition.

 **Return or yield**
 Yield because it is more memory efficient to generate items as needed rather than store all in memory before returning.